IQ01660/loundr/README.md

 git branch -d your-branch
 ```

-If you already want to work on a specific branch that already exists remotely,
+If you want to work on a specific branch that already exists remotely and/or locally,
 then you should make sure to first ***create that branch locally (with the same name)***
+if you do not have it already
 and then you can ***checkout that branch*** and do
 ```bash
 git pull origin some-branch
 ```

+**Note: always check the branch you are on before making any changes to files or doing git adds and git commits**